What Is BNPL and How Does It Work?

 • It’s easy and fast to use

-But research from Consumer Reports and Morgan Stanley has found that many users don’t fully understand how buy now pay later plans work, or how they affect their long-term finances.
+But research from Consumer Reports and Morgan Stanley has found that many BNPL borrowers don’t fully understand how buy now pay later plans work, or how they affect their long-term finances.

 Real Costs of Using BNPL